sakshi-wd/FileHandlingUtility/README.md

 The main() method serves as the user interface loop, where users choose operations and input paths and content interactively.

 # Use Cases
--Beginners learning file handling in Java.
+1.Beginners learning file handling in Java.
--CLI-based note editors or log writers.
+2.CLI-based note editors or log writers.
--Modify simple configuration files or templates.
+3.Modify simple configuration files or templates.
--Read and manipulate textual data files.
+4.Read and manipulate textual data files.

 # Conclusion
 This project offers a practical way to understand and implement file operations in Java.
 It reinforces the importance of exception handling, string manipulation, and user interaction in building functional console-based applications.